 During the construction of the railroad in the 1850s, W.E.
 Pope, a civil engineer from Georgia, was in charge of building the roadbed.
 This settlement along the railroad was referred to as Pope Station and later, Pope Depot.
 When the Civil War broke out, W.E.
 Pope and a group of followers joined the Southern cause and called themselves “Pope’s Devils.”
 It’s believed that the community was given its name in their honor.
 Pope was officially created in 1872.

 Logging was the primary business in Pope.
 When the trees were gone, row farming and then livestock replaced them.
 Cotton ginning was a mainstay for decades.

 The town of Pope is a fisherman’s paradise, because of its close proximity to Enid Lake.
 (Enid Lake is known for its record-size crappie and bass, as well as The North Mississippi Fish Hatchery, located west of Enid Lake on 58 acres of land leased from the U.S. Army Corps of Engineers.)

-Some of Pope’s most popular attractions are The Chuck Stop, The Place & Pope Country Cage–where you’ll enjoy great southern hospitality and learn the most about what makes Pope one of the cornerstones of Panola County.
+Some of Pope’s most popular attractions are The Chuck Stop, The Place & Pope Country Cafe–where you’ll enjoy great southern hospitality and learn the most about what makes Pope one of the cornerstones of Panola County.
 Learn more about these stops.